Boyd Hoyland: Storylines

 Boyd then throws himself into completing Year 12 and achieving the grades he needs to study medicine at University next year.
 Boyd begins work experience at Karl's surgery during the summer.
 Boyd begins a relationship with Janae Timmins (Eliza Taylor-Cotter).
-When Boyd joins Eden Hills university and spends a lot of time with classmate Sasha Hennessy (Eloise Grace), Janae becomes jealous.
+When Boyd joins Eden Hills university and spends much time with classmate Sasha Hennessy (Eloise Grace), Janae becomes jealous.
 Boyd dumps Janae, but they are quickly reunited when Janae takes Ned Parker to Erinsborough High's ball.
 Boyd proposes to Janae and they marry in secret.
 Max is annoyed when he discovers Janae lied about her age and the marriage is not legally valid, but Boyd does not care and he and Janae move in with Toadie at Number 30.

 One night while working at the Scarlet Bar, Boyd is forced to eject a drunken woman, Sally Herbert, unaware that she is his new lecturer at University.
-After discovering this, Boyd tries to resolve things but Sally is unmoved and begins criticizing Boyd over everything he does.
-When a vial of morphine is found in Sally's bag she threatens Boyd with the destruction of his career and later plants it on him.
+After discovering this, Boyd tries to resolve things but Sally is unmoved and begins to criticize Boyd over everything he does.
+When a vial of morphine is found in Sally's bag, she threatens Boyd with the destruction of his career and later plants it on him.
 During a locker search, Boyd acts quickly and pins the vial on Katya Kinski.
 When Katya faces being fired, Boyd confesses.

 When Max goes missing, Boyd goes looking for him.
 When Boyd returns without Max, he is noticeably distracted and admits to Janae he kissed someone else while in Tasmania.
 The girl, Glenn Forrest, later arrives in Erinsborough and Boyd is forced to choose between her and Janae.
 Boyd chooses Glenn and Janae moves out and Boyd is beaten up by Dylan.
 Boyd and Glenn split up and Glenn returns to Tasmania.

 Max and Steph separate and Steph begins a relationship with Toadie.
 Boyd feels out of place at home and begins hanging around with Sky again.
 When spiritualist Terrence Chesterton arrives claiming to be in contact with the recently deceased Stingray, Boyd is skeptical.
 Around this time the new doctor, Charlotte Stone arrives in Erinsborough and seduces Boyd.
 Terrence is later killed and Sky is framed for his murder.
 Boyd realises that Charlotte killed Terrence and he extracts a confession from her.
 Charlotte is arrested and Sky is released.
 Boyd and Sky find themselves getting closer, but they agree to stay friends.
 Sky decides to leave Erinsborough and move to Port Douglas, so that Kerry can be closer to Dylan and Boyd decides to go with her.
 They leave after a party is thrown for them by their neighbours.